310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-fufufu, they look like they are having much more fun than i thought they would.
+fufufu, they look like they are having much more [fun] than i thought they would.

-thank goodness. i hope that they were able to enjoy themselves after coming all the way over here, instead of feeling like they only wasted their time…
+thank goodness. i hope that they were able to enjoy themselves after coming all the way over [here], instead of feeling like they only [wasted] their time…

-i am so happy that we were brought together here.
+i am so [happy] that we were brought together here.

-the five eccentrics are supposed to have drifted apart from each other, but we still have our friendship.
+the [five eccentrics] are supposed to have [drifted] apart from each other, but we still have our [friendship].

-that makes me happy. i have always considered everyone as my friends.
+that makes me happy. i have always considered everyone as my [friends].

-rei\~! wataru\~! are you watching me? i am truly happy right now~♪
+rei\~! wataru\~! are you watching me? i am truly [happy] right now~♪
 {% endbubble %}

 {% bubble Madara %}